lorrainemakuyana/react-notepad/README.md

 #### Touchable components

-    Examples are <code>TouchableHighlight</code>, <code>TouchableOpacity</code>, and <code>TouchableWithoutFeedback</code>.
+    Examples are `TouchableHighlight`, `TouchableOpacity`, and `TouchableWithoutFeedback`.
 The use of either depend on the type of feedback you want to give to your user.

 #### Buttons

-    Buttons display differently on iOS and on Android, and the <code>Button</code> component renders the primary component on each platform as buttons are mapped to its native equivalent on each platform.
+    Buttons display differently on iOS and on Android, and the `Button` component renders the primary component on each platform as buttons are mapped to its native equivalent on each platform.

 #### Alert

-    Uses the same syntax as on the web e.g <code>alert('My application is running').</code> You can use the <code>Alert</code> component to customize your alert and the buttons it can show, for example
+    Uses the same syntax as on the web e.g `alert('My application is running')` You can use the `Alert` component to customize your alert and the buttons it can show, for example

 ```
     Alert.alert(